 next(): For instantiating and transitioning to the next scene.
 Lastly, as a final reminder, it is absolutely critical for the subclass to call the super.next() to stop the game loop and unload the scene.

-Any objects that define these methods can be loaded and interacted with by your game engine.
+>>HEREAny objects that define these methods can be loaded and interacted with by your game engine.
 You can experiment with creating other levels.

 Audio

-Audio is an essential element of all video games.
+>>HEREAudio is an essential element of all video games.
 In general, audio effects in games fall into two categories.
 The first category is background audio.
 This includes background music or ambient effects and is often used to bring atmosphere or emotion to different portions of the game.
 The second category is sound effects.
 Sound effects are useful for all sorts of purposes, from notifying users of game actions to hearing the footfalls of your hero character.
 Usually, sound effects represent a specific action, triggered either by the user or by the game itself.
 Such sound effects are often thought of as an audio cue.

 One important difference between these two types of audio is how you control them.
 Sound effects or cues cannot be stopped or have their volume adjusted once they have started; therefore, cues are generally short.
 On the other hand, background audio can be started and stopped at will.
 These capabilities are useful for stopping the background track completely and starting another one.